1. Introduction

 Legal, compliance and risk roles help organisations operate within the rules, manage disputes, protect customers, and reduce exposure to wrongdoing.
 In the UK, these careers sit across law firms, in-house legal teams, public bodies, regulators, and heavily regulated industries such as financial services, insurance, defence, utilities and healthcare.

-These careers can suit service leavers and veterans who are comfortable with policy, evidence, documentation and accountability.
-The work often involves interpreting rules, following structured processes, handling sensitive information, and producing clear written records—areas where military experience can translate well.
+These careers can suit service leavers, veterans and ex-military candidates who are comfortable with policy, evidence, documentation and accountability.
+The work often involves interpreting rules, following structured processes, handling sensitive information, and producing clear written records—areas where military experience can translate well when you can describe it in civilian terms.

 Working environments vary.
 Legal support roles can be deadline-driven and detail-heavy.
 Compliance and financial crime roles can involve monitoring, investigations and reporting.
-Many organisations offer hybrid working, but regulated functions often require office time for supervision and secure systems.
+Enterprise risk and operational risk roles can be more advisory and governance-focused, with regular reporting to senior stakeholders and committees.
+Many organisations offer hybrid working, but regulated functions often require office time for supervision, secure systems, and confidential discussions.

 2. Main Career Routes Within Legal, Compliance & Risk